 What are the minimum qualifications to participate?

-- A local presence
+- A local presence in Chicago or Cook County

 - A product or service within an industry sector identified as priority spend by one of the participating anchors